 At this stage, emphasis shifts back to the generative imperative.
 Now that your first product has established itself in the market, it’s time to expand.
 This expansion may be into new segments, or new geographic markets, or to adjacent product offerings aimed at your existing ideal customer profile.
 The product discovery system returns to center stage as the vehicle for product expansion.
 One or more experimentation domain teams are created to advance the work of the product discovery system.

 Meanwhile, the product management system has become mature.
 Customer support and product operations are scaling effectively.
 Issue escalation is efficient.
 The product management system is now comprised of multiple domain teams.
-Separate domain teams might exist for top of funnel digital engagement, the digital onramp, reporting and analysis, mobile and infrastructure.
-Each of these teams has been assigned three business outcome objectives: now (next three months), near (next 9–12 months), and far (vision for the domain).
+Separate domain teams might exist for top of funnel digital engagement, the digital onramp, various product features (such as reporting and analysis), mobile vs. desktop and infrastructure.
+Each of these teams are working to fulfill business outcome objectives, expressed in time: now (next three months), near (next 9–12 months), and far (vision for the domain).
 These teams have become effective at working towards these objectives in a self-organized way, employing disciplined agile delivery methods and leveraging reactive microservices architecture.

 The revenue engine has scaled and diversified.
-For the Very Low LTV company, new channel partnerships drive fire hoses of traffic.
+For the Very Low LTV company, new channel partnerships now drive fire hoses of traffic.
 Automation has been introduced wherever it drives speed, quality and efficiency.
 For other LTV business model companies, channel has also increased in importance.
-Brand identity is tight.
+Brand identity is tightly expressed.
 Messaging is tight.
 Workflows are efficient.
 The revenue engine system’s maturity is now high; performance is consistent.

 The control system is beginning to mature.
 Holes are being filled in areas such as security and insurance coverage.